sertansenturk/tomato/README.md

 -------
 1. **The notes aligned by `JointAnalyzer.align_audio_score(...)` seems shifted.
 What is the problem?**

-    Your audio input is probably a compressed format such as mp3.
+    Your audio input is probably a compressed format such as *mp3*.
 There are typically shifts between different decoders (and even different versions of the same decoder), when they decode the same compressed audio file.
-In the predominant melody extraction step (`AudioAnalyzer.extract_pitch`), Essentia has to decode the recording for processing.
-Hence you observe a shift when the application you use has another decoder.
+In the predominant melody extraction step (`AudioAnalyzer.extract_pitch(...)`), Essentia has to decode the recording for processing.
+You observe a shift, when the application you use has another decoder.

     These shifts are typically small (e.g. 50 samples ~1ms), so they are not very problematic.
 Nevertheless, there is no guarantee that the shift will be bigger.
-If you need "perfect" synchronization, you should use an uncompressed format such as "wav" as the audio input.
-(In demos, we use mp3, because it will be too bulky to host a wav file.)
+If you need "perfect" synchronization, you should use an uncompressed format such as *wav* as the audio input.

+    **Note:** In demos, we use *mp3*, because it will be too bulky to host a *wav* file.

 2. **Which operating systems are suppported?**